 Like the Jewish Institute for National Security Affairs, WINEP has worked to cultivate close ties between senior military officials in the United States, Israel, and Middle Eastern allies.
 The main mechanism for this outreach has been WINEP's Military Fellows Program, which has "regularly hosted civilian analysts and senior military officers from the armed forces of the United States, Israel, Jordan, and Turkey," according to a program blurb for the institute's "Military and Security Studies Program."

-Other notable fellows and associates have included Michael Eisenstadt, Martin Kramer, and David Makovsky, among many others.
+Other notable fellows and associates have included Michael Eisenstadt, Martin Kramer, and David Makovsky.
 WINEP adjunct scholars include Joshua Muravchik, Daniel Pipes, Harvey Sicherman (of the Foreign Policy Research Institute), and Raymond Tanter.

-WINEP's Board of Advisers as of 2012 included former diplomat Max M. Kampelman, Nixon-era Secretary of State Henry Kissinger, former U.S. ambassador to Israel Samuel W. Lewis, CSIS scholar Edward Luttwak, SAIS professor Michael Mandelbaum, former National Security Adviser Robert McFarlane, New Republic editor Martin Peretz, former Defense Policy Board chair Richard Perle, former Air Force Secretary James Roche, former Secretary of State George P. Shultz, former CIA director and noted neoconservative activist James Woolsey, and U.S. News and World Report publisher Mortimer Zuckerman.
-Chief Iraq war hawk Paul Wolfowitz previously served as an adviser to the group, as did the late Secretaries of State Warren Christopher and Lawrence Eagleburger.
+WINEP's Board of Advisers as of late 2014 includes Nixon-era Secretary of State Henry Kissinger, former Senator Joe Lieberman, former Secretary of State Condoleezza Rice, SAIS professors Michael Mandelbaum and Eliot Cohen, former National Security Adviser Robert McFarlane, New Republic editor Martin Peretz, former Defense Policy Board chair Richard Perle, former Air Force Secretary James Roche, former Secretary of State George P. Shultz, former CIA director and noted neoconservative activist James Woolsey, and U.S. News and World Report publisher Mortimer Zuckerman.
+Important Iraq war hawk Paul Wolfowitz previously served as an adviser to the group, as did the late Secretaries of State Warren Christopher and Lawrence Eagleburger, former diplomat Max M. Kampelman, and CSIS scholar Edward Luttwak.

 In part with the help of key media figures Peretz and Zuckerman, WINEP has long boasted an impressive presence in the media.
 Among WINEP's in-house publications are PolicyWatch and PeaceWatch, which have persistently championed conservative perspectives on the Middle East.